Bringing brain imaging to life through a public engagement installation and new website

 The Wellcome Trust Centre for Neuroimaging (also know as the Functional Imaging Laboratory, FIL) is based at University College London.
 They investigate how the brain generates behaviour, thoughts and feelings, and how this knowledge can be applied to help patients with neurological and psychiatric diseases.

 The centre has been working at the cutting edge of neuroimaging for over 20 years, developing methods, models and software used throughout the world.
 Although it is well known and respected within academic circles, in the past it has not focused much energy on engaging the wider public in its research.
 In line with the Wellcome Trust’s mission to help great ideas in health to thrive, the centre is now placing more emphasis on this aspect of its work.

 We were commissioned to support the centre in translating the complex scientific ideas that they are working on in an engaging way, to aid understanding and encourage further exploration for people new to the subject area.
-These ideas were to be communicated through a bold public engagement installation in their main reception area and in a brand new website (to be launched later this year).
+These ideas were to be communicated through a bold public engagement installation in their main reception area and in a brand new website.

 “The Bureau have been such a pleasure to work with.
 They have managed to mastermind the simplification and illustration of diverse scientific information for our website and building.
 Their designs are unique, powerful, informative and attractive and have been admired by all.”

 Our initial challenge was to develop a thematic structure that was flexible enough to describe the scope and scale of research carried out at the centre.
 We worked with staff members to identify and evolve a set of research ‘functions’ (such as ‘Action’, ‘Emotion’ and ‘Language’) and, within each of these, a group of themes (such as ‘Beliefs’, ‘Speech comprehension’ and ‘Imagination’).
 To bring the structure to life, we developed a distinctive image and iconography style that is used throughout the installation and the website.